Student-Athlete & Parent/Guardian Handbook

 Purchase of Team Spirit Wear / School Related Items

 From its annual operating budget, uniforms and equipment are purchased and recycled on a multi-year schedule that ensures both equity and timely replacement.
 All expenses for discretionary apparel relating to a team or sport cannot be covered by the Athletic Department budget.
-The Athletic Office has contracted as of July 2023 with an outside provider to source team uniforms and also to provide seasonal, team ‘spirit wear’ apparel and merchandise options online.
+The Athletic Office has a partnership with BSN and Nike as of July 2023 to source team uniforms and also to provide seasonal, team ‘spirit wear’ apparel and merchandise options online.
 The Athletic Office will share this new online resource information with all Coaches prior to the start of each season.
 Because the D-E School logos and mascots are considered as ‘branded’, apparel worn by athletes to represent their team and/or the School will need to be sourced only from this online resource.
 Coaches and/or athletes and their families are not to order ‘branded’ apparel outside of this online D-E Athletic Office resource.

 Fundraising